Im2rnado/Im2rnado/README.md

 ## 🏗️ Projects:

 - **[Taqwa App](https://cutt.ly/taqwaa)**
   - A comprehensive Islamic app that supports Muslims in their daily lives.
+Built with React Native (Expo).

 - **[ESLSCA Connect](https://github.com/Im2rnado/eslsca-connect)**
   - Web Application for ESLSCA University that serves as a social networking platform.
 Built with MERN Stack.